 Tips for effective communication

 To be able to communicate effectively and engage your audience can be a challenging task and requires practice.
-Even politicians and public figures have practiced speaking many times to develop this skill.
+Even politicians and public figures have practised speaking many times to develop this skill.
 The more you practice in front of a trial audience and ask for feedback the better you will be on the day of your presentation.

 From my own experience, speaking in front of an audience can be daunting.
 People pay as much attention to what you say as to how you say it..
 So it is just as important to work on the way you deliver your message as the content.